 The Crime of Arson Defined

-- Damage any real or personal property of another without their consent; or
+- Intentionally damage any real or personal property of another without their consent

 Arson and Insurance Fraud

-In many instances, people will engage in arson to commit insurance fraud and get quick money.
-Indeed, a person who sets fire to their own property can face arson charges.
-For example, assume Alice has a $1 million fire insurance policy on a falling apart building that would be worth half of that if she tried to sell it.
-If Bob burns the warehouse down and then tries to collect the proceeds of the insurance policy, Bob can be found guilty of both arson and insurance fraud.
+Sometimes, using arson to commit insurance fraud and get a quick payout is tempting.
+Even someone who sets fire to their own property can face arson charges.
+For example, Brenda has a $1 million insurance policy on a dilapidated building.
+Brenda secretly sets fire to the building.
+She then tries to collect the insurance money.
+Brenda could face criminal charges for arson and insurance fraud.